-In this report, Milliman’s Neil Christy, Stuart Reynolds, and Samuel Burgess focuses on the solvency and financial condition reports published in 2020 which refer to year-end 2019.
+In this report, Milliman’s Neil Christy, Stuart Reynolds, and Samuel Burgess focus on the solvency and financial condition reports published in 2020 which refer to year-end 2019.
 The analysis of the European life insurance market covers more than 690 companies from 31 countries and one territory, representing approximately €824 billion of gross written premium and approximately €7,981 billion of gross technical provisions.

 This report by Milliman’s Neil Christy, Stuart Reynolds, and William Smith focusses on the Solvency and Financial Condition Reports published in 2019 which refer to year-end 2018.
 Our analysis of the European life insurance market covers over 650 companies from 31 countries and one territory.
 The charts and results focus on nine of the largest European life insurance markets by the total volume of Technical Provisions.